-There are rules in the rulebook and army lists refering to some terrain features as dense terrain.
-Dense terrain imposes -1 Command penalty as described in the Command phase section (p15).
-Typical dense terrain featrues are woods, built-up areas and broken or marshy ground (for more detail see Advanced Terrain Rules p80)
+There are rules in the rulebook and army lists referring to some terrain features as a dense terrain.
+A dense terrain imposes -1 Command penalty as described in the Command phase section (p.15).
+Typical dense terrain features are woods, built-up areas and broken or marshy ground (for more detail see Advanced Terrain Rules p.80)